biod/sambamba/INSTALL.md

 ## Install Sambamba from source

-To build Sambamba from source you can opt to install the build tools with GNU Guix
+After checking out the source from github with git submodules is is possibleto install the build tools with GNU Guix

     guix package -i gcc gdb bash ld-wrapper ldc which python2 git

-Even better you can create a container in the source tree and run our development setup
+Even better, with Guix, you can create a light-weight container in the source tree and run our development setup

-    guix environment -C guix --ad-hoc gcc gdb bash ld-wrapper ldc which python2 git make clean
+    guix environment -C guix --ad-hoc gcc gdb bash ld-wrapper ldc which python git make clean
     make -j 4
     make check

+this way all dependencies are isolated.